lmi-mikaroka/data-toolbox/Rmd/Data_dictionary_sarodrano.md

 # Introduction

-This report describes the data dictionary for the
+This report describes the data dictionary for the "fish diversity in the Sarodrano mangrove" data.
-" small dried fish" data.
 The contents are taken from the following Google spreadsheets:

 * [List of colums for all tables](https://docs.google.com/spreadsheets/d/1P1mA62rP30XJC6JpUVfdkB6fMXQyzabfbrGUqBf9vTo/edit#gid=695475155)
 * [List of colums for all columns](https://docs.google.com/spreadsheets/d/1P1mA62rP30XJC6JpUVfdkB6fMXQyzabfbrGUqBf9vTo/edit?usp=sharing)